Hit Rate Fixed, Evictions Missing

 This project has a hard contract: every run is exactly one hour.
-That constraint is what keeps results comparable across configurations and makes exported visualisation consistent.
+That constraint is what keeps results comparable across configurations and makes exported visualization consistent.

 After I fixed shutdown reliability, the next issue wasn't infrastructure.
 It was methodology.